Leela Samson: Early life and training

 Samson was born on 6 May 1951 in Coonoor, Tamil Nadu, daughter of Vice Admiral Benjamin Abraham Samson and Laila Samson.
 Her father belonged to the Jewish Bene-Israelite community from Pune, and her mother belonged to the Gujarati Roman Catholic community from Ahmedabad.
-Her father joined the Royal Indian Navy in 1939 and rose to command in the Indian Fleet in 1964.
-He also served as Commandant of the National Defence Academy in Khadakvasla between 1959 and 1962.
 Leela's paternal aunt Annie was the Principal of Anjum-e-Islam Muslim school for girls in Mumbai for 31 years.

 When Samson was nine years of age, her father sent her to Kalakshetra to learn Indian classical dance and music under the founder, Rukmini Devi Arundale and she studied in the Besant Theosophical High School at the same time.
 She completed her B.A. from Sophia College for Women and this is where she was inspired to make her career in Bharatnatyam.
 After completing her B.A., Samson continued to learn Bharatanatyam at Kalakshetra.

 Career

 Starting her career as a Bharatanatyam soloist, Samson taught at Shriram Bharatiya Kala Kendra, Delhi, and Gandharva Mahavidyalaya, Delhi.
 Over the years, she started performing across India and abroad including Europe, Africa and the Americas.

 In 1995, Samson formed Spanda, a dance group to review the traditional vocabulary of Bharatanatyam.
 Two documentary films – Sanchari and The Flowering Tree – have been made on her works.
 Her notable disciples included Joyce Paul Poursabahian and Justin McCarthy, who now teaches at Sri Ram Bhartiya Kala Kendra.
 She has taught and mentored performers including the late Kamaljit Bhasin Maalik (Meeto), Jin Shan Shan (Eesha), Navtej Singh Johar and Anusha Subramanyam.

 She authored a biography of Rukmini Devi Arundale.
 She has taught Bharatanatyam across the world, including at the Royal Opera House, Covent Garden, London, and the annual Milapfest in Manchester.